danielharrell/LectFall2015/Question.md

 sense, and I think this is a more exact sense, I don't *have* the answer, because I *am* the answer.

-So the possibility I'm suggesting is that when we ask questions with answers in no one's possession, the reason they are nowe think of those questions as if *we* spell out the
+What I'm suggesting, then, is that So the possibility I'm suggesting is that when we ask questions with answers in no one's possession, the reason they are nowe think of those questions as if *we* spell out the